 Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency

-We are committed to reducing emissions in all facets of our operations and utilizing innovative fuel product solutions whenever possible and we believe that our capabilities to operate with alternative power sources help differentiate our Company.
+We are committed to working with our E&P customers to reduce emissions and maintain a strong environmental performance in all facets of our operations, including the use of innovative fuel product solutions whenever possible.
+We believe that our capabilities to operate with alternative power sources help differentiate our Company.
 For many years, we have invested in the deployment of lower-emissions engines and technology in the oilfield, and demand for these emission-reducing engines and technology has increased in recent years.

 Emissions Reduction Programs And Innovations